frasertweedale/blog-fp/posts/2023-06-04-haskell-ci-use-executable.md

           exit $RESULT
 ```

-Finally, we `find` all the advisory files and run `hsec-tools check`
+Finally we `find` all the advisory files and run `hsec-tools check`
 on each one.
-If any of the checks fail, the job will fail (after
+If any of the checks fail the whole job fails (after
 checking each file—we don't want to short-circuit).

 ## Calling the *check-advisories* workflow